$5.2tr Could Be The Cost Of Cyber Risk In 5 Years: AccentureJanuary 25, 2019 |Cyber Security

-There is a view that many of these existing protocols for cybersecurity configured in almost all the systems are outdated and might be unfit for the latest standards for sustaining latest trends in the formation of cyber strategy.
+Certainly, there is a view that many of these existing protocols for cybersecurity configured in almost all the systems are outdated.
+It might be unfit for the latest standards for sustaining the latest trends in the formation of cyber strategy.

-The survey found that companies which faced data breaches, 50% or more incidents happened because of their partner companies and they are more willing to join this practice of making the internet premises more secure.
+Although, the survey found that companies that faced data breaches, 50% or more incidents happened because of their partner companies.
+Therefore, they are more willing to join this practice of making the internet premises more secure.

-“When leaders realise that prioritising a trustworthy digital economy is a win-win situation, businesses, consumers and governments will all benefit through collaboration.”
+“When leaders realize that prioritizing a trustworthy digital economy is a win-win situation.
+Businesses, consumers and governments will all benefit through collaboration.”

-CEO’s have to step up their game and start spending more on cybersecurity to protect themselves and their business.
-In the latest study, it is revealed by Gartner Projects that the cost of spending on cybersecurity will go from $123 billion in 2018 to an increase of 10.8% per year, and the forecast is $170.5 by 2022.
+Consequently, CEO’s have to step up their game and start spending more on cybersecurity to protect themselves and their business.
+The latest study states that Gartner Projects revealed that the cost of spending on cybersecurity will go from $123 billion.
+In 2018 to an increase of 10.8% per year, and the forecast is $170.5 by 2022.
+Cyber Risk